michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 to do nothing.
 Remember find is going through that long list of incoming, outgoing, and listening ports to sift out the listening ports.

+Now you know that some program is listening, but *which* program is it?
+Add the `b` and `o` switches, and you get the executable path and process ID of the listening application.
+I recommend against piping to find this time, because netstat uses a multi-line output format with `b` option.

-If you want a GUI view of the same information, you have two choices.
+If you need that kind of detailed information, you should consider switching to a GUI program for viewing the connection status, and you have two choices.
 TCPView gives you more control over what you see, but Resource Monitor is available on nearly every Windows device that should still be in use.

 For Linux, you can still use `netstat`, though the syntax is a little different from the Windows command.
 The newer `ss` utility gives you more control over